adamrab123/Mandelbrot-Set-Simulation/README.md

     - **double double**: Not available on Aimos.

     - **__float128 (quad precision floating point)**: Not available on Aimos.
-        - Woudl eb impelemented the same as long double with 16 bytes.
+        - Woudl be impelemented the same as long double with 16 bytes.

     - External libraries that are probably not worth the hassle:
         - **GMP**